Skip to content

 Queue

 Pill strip below the workspace.
 Each in-flight transfer gets a pill showing direction arrow · filename · percent / status.
+Long filenames truncate with an ellipsis (each pill is capped at 240px); hover the pill to see the full local↔remote path in a tooltip.
+If many concurrent transfers exceed the strip width, the strip itself scrolls horizontally rather than wrapping to a second row.
 When the queue finishes, summary on the right reads N items · N active · N done · N failed (green / red tinted).

 4. Protocol accent palette

-The six swatches below the session tabs let you preview any protocol's look without actually connecting.
+The eleven swatches below the session tabs let you preview any protocol's look without actually connecting.
 Clicking a swatch:

 • Changes the accent colour everywhere (action bar primary button, remote pane glyphs, breadcrumbs, queue pills, wire console)

-• Flips the layout between dual-pane (SFTP/FTP/WebDAV) and single-pane (S3/Azure/GCS)
+• Flips the layout between dual-pane (SFTP/FTP/FTPS/WebDAV/SMB) and single-pane (S3/Azure/GCS/Dropbox/Drive/OneDrive)

 5. Layout per protocol